argonne-lcf/ai-testbed-userdocs/docs/cerebras/Example-Programs.md

 An implementation of this: [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/pdf/1505.04597.pdf), Ronneberger et.  al 2015

-To run Unet with the <a href="https://www.kaggle.com/c/severstal-steel-defect-detection">Severstal: Steel Defect Detection</a> kaggle dataset, using a pre-downloaded copy of the dataset,
+To run Unet with the [Severstal: Steel Defect Detection](https://www.kaggle.com/c/severstal-steel-defect-detection) kaggle dataset, using a pre-downloaded copy of the dataset,

 ```console
 cd ~/R1.1.0/modelzoo/unet/tf